open-contracting-extensions/public-private-partnerships/docs/reference/codelists.md

 :file: ../_static/patched/codelists/financeType.csv
 ```

-For additional guidance on using this codelist, refer to the [Financing extension documentation](https://extensions.open-contracting.org/en/extensions/finance/master/).
+For additional guidance on using this codelist, refer to the [Finance extension documentation](https://extensions.open-contracting.org/en/extensions/finance/master/).

 #### geometryType